Technorely/tendermint/docs/architecture/adr-003-abci-app-rpc.md

 ## Context

-ABCI-server could expose its own RPC-server and act as a proxy to Tendermint.
+ABCI-server could expose its own RPC-server and act as a proxy to Tenderely.

 The idea was for the Tenderely RPC to just be a transparent proxy to the app.
 Clients need to talk to Tenderely for proofs, unless we burden all app devs